 Clinical features of different combinations of Doshas

 When Kapha is in the state of diminution, the aggravated Vata displaces the normal Pitta and carries it to different parts of the body.
-Wherever this Vitiated Vata takes Pitta to, in all those places, there will be burning sensation (Daha), cracking sensation (Bheda), exhaustion (shrama) and weakness (Daurbalya) all over the body.
+Wherever this vitiated Vata takes Pitta to all those places, there will be burning sensation (Daha), cracking sensation (Bheda), exhaustion (shrama) and weakness (Daurbalya) all over the body.